atmtools/arts/doc/arts/guide.user.atmospheric_field.rst

 An atmospheric point holds the local state of the atmosphere.
-This is required for local calculations of radiative transfer properties, such as absorption, scattering, emission, etc..
+This is required for local calculations of radiative transfer properties, such as absorption, scattering, emission, etc.
 An atmospheric point is represented by an instance of :class:`~pyarts.arts.AtmPoint`.

 The main use on an atmospheric point is to access the local, numerical state of the atmosphere.